hephaistionn/Template/README.md

 ### Multi language

-The project use **i18n-webpack-plugin** to create one bunles by languages.
+The project use **i18n-webpack-plugin** to create one bundle by languages.
 The strings included in the tr() functions are automatically translated into bundles.
 The translation keys are here :